Chain of Evidences and Evidence to Generate: Prompting for Context Grounded and Retrieval Augmented Reasoning: Limitations

 \section{Limitations}

 Our proposed inference framework has achieved significant gains over baseline approaches across various tasks, and in English.
 However, in certain data domains (e.g., bio-medical domain \citep{nentidis2023bioasq}), or language (e.g., low-resource languages \cite{parvez2021evaluating}), under automatic evaluation metrics, and with sufficient computational resources or LLMs, it may not exhibit such trends.
-Another thing the performance scale in RAG tasksm may also vary if the retrieval accuracy is quite different than ours.
+Another aspect is that the performance scale in RAG tasks may also vary if the retrieval accuracy is quite different than ours.
 Our evaluation considers the EM, F1, Accuracy, and such matrices for method comparisons, and a different comparison outcomes may be found while using different sets of matrices.
-For RAG tasks, we use top-5 retrieved documents w/o any context filtering and for all tasks, we did not adopt any model fine-tuning.
+For RAG tasks, we use top-5 retrieved documents with any context filtering (e.g., \cite{parvez-etal-2023-retrieval}) and for all tasks, we did not adopt any model fine-tuning.
 Under these change in settings, a different kind of results may be obtained regarding which we do not conduct any experiments on.
+We also note an additional risk of getting different performances on a different number of test instances in the benchmark datasets we reported.